JaimeValdemoros/4th-year-project/README.md

 Run files using
   cargo run -- -m <memory-size> -p <input-file>
+  Lots of debug messages are enabled so you might have to go looking for 'screen-write' events in between.

 Runs about 2750 LOC for compiler and 1850 LOC for virtual machine